Ski Kosovo

 Cat Skiing Kosovo

 At least four cat ski operations are now plying their trade in Kosovo.
 The well-established Dane Freeride has been operating for years out of the Brezovica ski resort in the south, near the border with North Macedonia.
-A now well established cat-skiing operator is Lynx Freeride.
+A now well-established cat-skiing operator is Lynx Freeride.
 They prowl the remote and delightfully named Accursed Mountains on the Albanian border below Kosovo's highest peak.
 The terrain and abundant snow should (& does) excite the most hardened campaigner.
-A newcomer to the same region, but a few valleys to the north is Kosovo Freeride.
+A newcomer to the same region, but a few valleys to the north is Freeride Kosovo.
 Similar to Lynx Freeride, they are coupled with a nice boutique hotel for a base lodge.
-To the south, Nord Freeride is establishing itself with two base lodges on the north side of the Shar Mountains across the border from the North Macedonian cat-ski operators based in Popova Shapka (Shar Outdoors & Eskimo Freeride).

 Travel To & Around Kosovo

-Note though that crossing borders by land into Kosovo can be 'interesting' to say the least, so we recommend travelling with a local guide, host or transport company, rather than driving yourself.
+Note though that crossing borders by land into Kosovo can be 'interesting' to say the least, so we recommend travelling with a local guide, host, or transport company, rather than driving yourself.
 If looking to travel independently within Kosovo, a rental car can be a handy way of getting around, with the airport being the best place to rent, however the roads in the mountains can be treacherous during storms & a car is useless if spending a week cat skiing somewhere.

 Powderhounds recommends using a pre-arranged taxi or private shuttle organised by your tour provider or hotel for transfers to your destination from the airport.